 Jello shots last in the refrigerator for up to a week but are best served in the first three to five days.

 While you can serve non-alcoholic jello shots we suggest making another type of treat for your party (maybe these mango and chamoy popsicles).
-Jello shots can be easily confused with regular jello cups and you don't want any unsuspecting guests (or kids!) getting sick.
+Jello shots can be easily confused with regular jello cups and you don't want any unsuspecting guests (or kids!) getting ahold of them.

 If you are concerned about the quantity of alcohol being served you can use smaller cups or replace a portion of the 3 cups of vodka with water.
 Each layer needs 2 cups of liquid.
 Feel free to adjust as needed.